-We’ve all found varying vices since the pandemic halted us in our tracks a year ago – some more productive than others, I’ll admit.
+We’ve all found varying vices since the pandemic halted us in our tracks two years ago – some more productive than others, I’ll admit.
 For me, personally, my vices have included baking brownies and cookies (with the sole purpose of having easy-access snacks rather than practising the craft) and complaining about having nothing left to watch on Netflix.
 For Stephie, however, her vice has materialised into something that all of us can enjoy: her beautiful embroidery.

 Picking up the hobby during the first UK lockdown after discovering an old starter set she’d purchased and never used, Stephie began embroidering as a distraction from the world around her, and quickly discovered she wanted to try her hand at her own designs.
 The inspiration to pick up the hobby came after a workshop with Full Circle Tees, and it was this out of all of her usual hobbies that stole her attention the most due to its sheer demand for concentration.